guowilling/SRDownloadManager/README.md

 # SRDownloadManager

-File download manager based on NSURLSession, support breakpoint download, multitasking download, waiting for download queue etc.
+File download manager based on NSURLSession, support breakpoint download, multitasking download etc.

 ## Features

 * Provide download status, progress, completion callback.
-* Multitask download at the same time, breakpoint download even exit the App.
+* Support multitasking download at the same time, breakpoint download even exit the App.
-* Support to delete the specified file by URL and clear all files that have been downloaded.
 * Support to customize the directory where the downloaded files are saved.
 * Support to set maximum concurrent downloads and waiting for download queue mode.
+* Support to delete the specified file by URL and clear all files that have been downloaded.

 ## Screenshots